symfony/symfony-docs/contributing/community/reviews.rst

 since there are many more pull requests and bug reports than there are members in the Symfony core team to review, fix and merge them.

-On the `Symfony issue tracker`_, you can find many items in a "Needs Review"
+On the `Symfony issue tracker`_, you can find many items in a `Needs Review`_
 status:

-* **Bug Reports**: Bug reports primarily need to be checked for completeness.
+* **Bug Reports**: Bug reports need to be checked for completeness.
   Is any important information missing?
-Can the bug be easily reproduced?
+Can the bug be *easily* reproduced?

 * **Pull Requests**: Pull requests contain code that fixes a bug or implements new functionality.
 Reviews of pull requests ensure that they are implemented